Vera Zvonareva: 1999–2002: Early career, ITF titles and top 50

-2003–2004: French Open quarterfinal, top-10 debut and first major doubles title
+2003–2004: Major singles quarterfinal & doubles title, top 10

 In 2003, Zvonareva won the title at the Tier-III event in Bol, beating Conchita Martínez Granados in the final, and reached three other semifinals (including the Tier-II event in Linz).
 She defeated a top-10 player for the first time when she beat world No. 10, Anastasia Myskina, in Berlin.
 At the French Open, Zvonareva defeated world No. 3, Venus Williams, in the fourth round, before losing in the quarterfinals to world No. 76, Nadia Petrova.
 Her French Open results caused her ranking to enter the top 20.
 She reached the quarterfinals in six out of the seven Tier I events she contested.
 Her debut for Russia in Fed Cup was in the World Group quarterfinals against Slovenia.
 Russia won 5–0, but lost to France 2–3 in the semifinals.
 In doubles, she reached her first WTA Tour final at Moscow with Myskina.
 She ended the year ranked No. 13.

 In 2004, Zvonareva won her first career Grand Slam title, winning the mixed doubles competition at the US Open with Bob Bryan.
 She won one singles title, in Memphis and reached the final of the events in Cincinnati and Philadelphia, losing to top-10 players Lindsay Davenport and Amélie Mauresmo.
 In the final of the Memphis event, Zvonareva trailed hometown favorite Lisa Raymond 5–2 in the third set, before saving three match points and winning the last five games of the match to win the title.
 In addition to this, she reached the semifinals of three Tier-I tournaments in Rome, San Diego, and Montreal.
 She lost in San Diego to fellow Russian Anastasia Myskina in a match that featured a final set tiebreak that ended 17–15.
 Zvonareva and Myskina teamed in the final of the Fed Cup, playing in the crucial final rubber against Marion Bartoli and Émilie Loit, which the pair won, 7–6, 7–5, to seal Russia's first Fed Cup title.

 Zvonareva ended 2004 the year ranked world No. 11.
 In August, she reached her then-career high of world No. 9.
 Because of several withdrawals, Zvonareva was able to compete at the WTA Championships, an event reserved for the top eight players in the world.
 She was unable to win a match and exited at the round-robin stage.